troyzhxu/bean-searcher/bean-searcher-doc/docs/en/guide/advance/filter.md

 ### Custom Parameter Filter

 You can also customize any parameter filtering rules.
-In SpringBoot / SpringMVC / Grails projects, you only need to configure a Bean (taking SpringBoot as an example):
+In SpringBoot / Solon / Grails projects, you only need to configure a Bean (taking SpringBoot as an example):

 ```java
 @Bean